kcl-lang/kcl-lang.io/docs/user_docs/guides/working-with-k8s/from_kubernetes.md

 #### 3.2.3 Migrate The Configuration Data

 You can develop your custom scripts to migrate your configuration data automatically.
-Kusion will later provide writing scaffolding and writing guidelines for this script.
+KCL will later provide writing scaffolding and writing guidelines for this script.

 ## 4. Migrate From Kubernetes CRD